A Hitchin connection on non abelian theta functions for parabolic G-bundles: Introduction

 \section{Introduction}

-In this paper, we prove the existence of a flat projective connection on spaces of generalized theta functions on the moduli spaces of parabolic $G$-bundles on a smooth projective curve with marked points.
+In this paper, we prove the existence of a flat projective connection on spaces of generalized theta functions on the moduli spaces of parabolic $H$-bundles for a family of smooth projective curves with marked points, where $H$ is a connected, complex, simple, affine algebraic group.
 Before stating the precise results, and since it is part of the larger and well-studied program of geometric quantization, we first provide a brief historical context to this subject.

 Quantization as envisioned by Dirac, et al., can be thought of as a deformation of a classical mechanical system depending on a parameter $\hbar$ that recovers the original classical system in the limit.
-Konstant-Kirillov-Souriau developed and generalized this notion of ``quantizing a function", and Auslander-Konstant \cite{ASKT} used it to construct unitary representations of a connected Lie group (see also Kirillov \cite{Kirillov}).

-The starting point of the theory is a symplectic manifold $(M,\omega)$ where $\omega$ is the curvature of a line bundle $\Lcal$ with connection $\nabla$.
-The quantum Hilbert space $\mathscr{H}$ is then the $L^2$-completion of the space of global sections $\Gamma(M,\Lcal)$ of this line bundle.
-The Lie algebra of functions on $M$ under the Poisson bracket given by the form $\omega$ acts naturally on $\mathscr{H}$.
-This process of assigning a function to this Lie algebra satisfying certain commutativity constraint depending on $\hbar$ is known as quantization in the present literature.
+Kostant-Kirillov-Souriau developed and generalized this notion of ``quantizing a function'', and Auslander-Kostant \cite{ASKT} used it to construct unitary representations of a connected Lie group (see also Kirillov \cite{Kirillov}). \paragraph{\bf Geometric Quantization} The starting point of the theory is a symplectic manifold $(M,\,\omega)$ where the symplectic form $\omega$ is the curvature of a Hermitian line bundle $\Lcal$ with connection $\nabla$.
+The quantum Hilbert space $\mathscr{H}$ is then the $L^2$-completion of the space of global sections $\Gamma(M,\,\Lcal)$ of this line bundle.
+The Lie algebra of functions on $M$, under the Poisson bracket given by the form $\omega$, acts naturally on $\mathscr{H}$.
+This process of assigning a function to this Lie algebra satisfying certain commutativity constraints depending on $\hbar$ is known as quantization in the present literature.
 However, it is not possible to achieve these commutativity constraints in practice.
 To remedy this, Kostant \cite{Kostant70} and Souriau \cite{Souriau67} further consider a compatible almost complex structure $I$ on $M$ such that $(M, \omega, I)$ is a K\"ahler manifold.
 This induces a holomorphic structure on the line bundle $\Lcal$ and leads to the notion of {\em geometric quantization}, where the Hilbert space $\mathscr{H}_{I}$ is reduced to the space of holomorphic $L^2$-sections of $\Lcal$.
 Because the quantization process should arrive at a unique answer, it is natural to investigate the dependence of the geometric quantization on the choice of almost complex structure $I$ on $M$.